NFL Win Totals: Futures for All 32 Football Teams

 • The Lions remain one of the most popular potential Super Bowl teams in the NFC, but their win total is virtually the same as the nine wins they posted a season ago.

-• Of the six teams that have win totals of 10.5 or higher, the Jaguars are the one that stands out to me as undeserving.
-Last year’s playoff performance showed what Jacksonville is capable of, and the AFC South is definitely lousy, but a 10.5 mark seems awfully high.
+• Of the six teams that originally had win totals of 10.5 or higher, the Jaguars are the one that stands out to me as undeserving.
+Last year’s playoff performance showed what Jacksonville is capable of, and the AFC South is definitely lousy, but a 10.5 mark seemed awfully high.
+I’m not surprised the number has come down.

 • Arizona is a mess, and trust in Kyler Murray is low.
 But are we sure they should be handicapped like the absolute worst team in football?